VisualComputing/nub/README.md

 }
 ```

 see the [DepthMap](https://github.com/VisualComputing/nub/tree/master/examples/demos/DepthMap) example, among several others.
-Customize the rendering traversal algorithm by overriding the node `visit()` method, for example:
+Customize the rendering traversal algorithm by overriding the node `visit()` method, which is just called before its drawing routine, for example:

 ```processing
 Graph.Visibility visibility;